microsoft/microsoft-ui-xaml-specs/active/DensityStyle/UseCompactResources.md

 Overall this allows for more UI to fit into the same screen space.
 Density is described in
 [Suggestion: Add Compact Dictionary to WinUI 2.1](https://github.com/Microsoft/microsoft-ui-xaml/issues/98).
-This provides API to enable Compact in application level.

 # Description
 <!-- Use this section to provide a brief description of the feature.